brundinm/brundinm/README.md

 I am the Digital Services and Systems Librarian at MacEwan University Library at MacEwan University, which is <a href="https://www.openstreetmap.org/?mlat=53.547326&mlon=-113.505018#map=15/53.547326/-113.505018" rel="nofollow">located</a>
 in Edmonton, Alberta, Canada.
-In my career, I have worked at The Alberta Library, Edmonton Public Library, MacEwan University (John L. Haar Library, or MacEwan University Library), Northern Alberta Institute of Technology (McNally Library, or NAIT Library), University of Alberta (Department of English and
+In my career I have worked at The Alberta Library, Edmonton Public Library, MacEwan University (John L. Haar Library, or MacEwan University Library), Northern Alberta Institute of Technology (McNally Library, or NAIT Library), University of Alberta (Department of English and